Kyae-Sung Park

 she/her

-• Five College Lecturer in Korean
+• Five College Senior Lecturer in Korean

 Kyae-Sung Park teaches Korean at all levels.
 Her research interests include first (L1) and second (L2) language acquisition, Korean linguistics, and language pedagogy.
 She is interested in the discourse effects of information structure on native and non-native speakers’ choices in word order alternations.
 Her research is concerned with whether properties pertaining to different linguistic and extralinguistic levels cause difficulties for L2 learners – and if so, how these difficulties can be theoretically explained and then practically overcome in the L2 classroom.